jina-ai/jina/docs/fundamentals/executor/executor-serve.md

 This feature requires watchfiles>=0.18 package to be installed.
 ````

-To see how this would work, let's have an Executor configuration defined in a file `executor.yml`.
+To see how this works, let's define an Executor configuration in the file `executor.yml`.
 ```yaml
 jtype: MyExecutorBeforeRestart
 ```